soveda/CozmikC1zzl3/web-midi/README.md

 - `Stop` stops the browser preview only.
 It does not send a stop command to the hardware.
 - `Bounce` is the reset preset because it shows the envelope shape clearly.

+Button quick reference:

+- `Load RAM`: send the selected envelope to the card until reset.
+- `Load Envelope + Settings`: temporarily load the selected envelope and the current settings together.
+- `Save Envelope`: store the selected custom envelope in card flash.
+- `Delete Envelope Slot`: clear the selected custom slot from card flash.
+- `Read Envelopes from Card`: pull occupied card envelope slots into the editor.
+- `Read Settings from Card`: pull current performance settings into the editor.
+- `Send Settings`: send the current settings to the card.
+- `Reset Preset`: restore the selected preset to the `Bounce` preset shape.

 Factory presets are protected.
 Custom envelope names are stored by the browser;
 the card stores the envelope shapes.